2nd Infantry Regiment (United States): Origin

 At the end of the War of 1812, an act of Congress dated 3 March 1815 reduced the size of the Regular Army to a maximum of 10,000 men.
-Eight infantry regiments, one rifle regiment and an artillery regiment was formed from the remains of the 46 existing regiments, while the cavalry was eliminated.
+Eight infantry regiments, one rifle regiment and an artillery regiment was formed from the elements of the 46 existing regiments, while the cavalry was eliminated.
 This was done with no regard for the traditions of the existing regiments.
 The old regiments which happened to be closest together were pooled to form new regiments and the numbers assigned the regiments were based on the seniority of the colonels commanding them.

 In accordance with the act, on 17 May 1815 a new 2nd US Infantry was created by the consolidation of the 6th, 16th, 22nd, 23rd, and 32nd Regiments of Infantry, all then located in upper New York and Vermont.
 The date of organization of the present 2nd Infantry is that of the original 6th Infantry, 12 April 1808.
 The regiment's headquarters was in the cantonment at Sackett's Harbor.
 Colonel Hugh Brady became the regiment's commanding officer with Henry Leavenworth as major and Ninian Pinkney as lieutenant-colonel.
 The regimental number was "2" because Brady was the second most senior regimental commander in the United States Army.
 Colonel Brady was in command of the 22nd Infantry at the time of the consolidation and, though he served in several other commands and reached the rank of major general, he remained colonel commandant of the 2nd Infantry Regiment from his residence in Detroit until his death on 15 April 1851.

 The War Department ruled that the present 2nd Infantry bear upon its colors the campaign honors of the regiments consolidated into its organization.
 Thus, the colors bear the campaign streamers for Canada, Chippawa and Lundy's Lane, even though it did not participate in any of the battles in Canada during the War of 1812.
-The present 2nd Infantry also bears the two battle honors earned by the original/old 2nd Infantry for the Miami Campaign (1790-1795) and Alabama 1814.
+The present 2nd Infantry also bears the two battle honors earned by the original/old 2nd Infantry for the Miami Campaign (1790–1795) and Alabama 1814.